 So let's carry on with this example: horses change direction for several reasons...

 They're distracted, wanting to be over there with other horses.
 So, they might be always wanting to change direction and go to that place.

-How do I take the next step?
-Depending on where my horse's mind is?
+How do I take the next step depending on where my horse's mind is?
 If the horse's mind is totally relaxed, and they're with you, and there's no anxiety, no desire to be somewhere else, then that's a totally different approach.

 #2.
 Their preferred way to move.

-So if they're feeling insecure in that situation, let's say you're in a big open space you're wanting to do Liberty with your horse and your horses feeling insecure, they're going to move in the direction where they feel more comfortable, they're going to keep their eye on you in the direction that they feel most comfortable.
+So if they're feeling insecure in that situation, let's say you're in a big open space you're wanting to do Liberty with your horse and your horse is feeling insecure, they're going to move in the direction where they feel more comfortable, they're going to keep their eye on you in the direction that they feel most comfortable.